zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

     Indicates that the field is a password field and needs to be hashed before persistence.

-    _NOTE_: ZenStack uses `bcryptjs` library to hash password.
-You can use the `saltLength` parameter to configure the cost of hashing, or use `salt` parameter to provide an explicit salt.
-By default, salt length of 12 is used.
-See [bcryptjs](https://www.npmjs.com/package/bcryptjs ':target=blank') for more details.
+    _NOTE_: ZenStack uses the "bcryptjs" library to hash passwords.
+You can use the `saltLength` parameter to configure the cost of hashing or use `salt` parameter to provide an explicit salt.
+By default, a salt length of 12 is used.
+See [here](https://www.npmjs.com/package/bcryptjs ':target=blank') for more details.

     _Params_: